 - How often will you eat meat?

-- How much will you eat in the first quarter and how will you reduce its intake in the following ones?
+- How much will you eat in the first quarter, and how will you reduce your intake in the following ones?

 - What will you do if you have a severe craving for meat?